awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 You can use the `%` and `_` wildcard characters in the `replicate-wild-do-table` and `replicate-wild-ignore-table` parameters\.
 The `%` wildcard matches any number of characters, and the `_` wildcard matches only one character\.

 The binary logging format of the source DB instance is important for replication because it determines the record of data changes\.
 The setting of the `binlog_format` parameter determines whether the replication is row\-based or statement\-based\.
-For more information, see [Setting the binary logging format](USER_LogAccess.MySQL.BinaryFormat.md)\.
+For more information, see [Configuring MySQL binary logging](USER_LogAccess.MySQL.BinaryFormat.md)\.

 **Note**
 All data definition language \(DDL\) statements are replicated as statements, regardless of the `binlog_format` setting on the source DB instance\.